-A. Credit Facilities & Revolving Credit Facilities
+A. Term Loan Credit Facilities & Revolving Credit Facilities

-During 2018, Pelea, Vasstwo, Eniaprohi and Vassone entered into a credit facility with a financial institution for \$47,750, secured by the vessels owned by them.
-The credit facility was drawn down in two tranches, a tranche of \$24,675 drawn down in 2018 and a second tranche of \$24,675 drawn down in 2019.
+During 2018, Pelea, Vasstwo, Eniaprohi and Vassone entered into a term loan credit facility with a financial institution for \$47,750, secured by the vessels owned by them.
+The credit facility was drawn down in two tranches, a tranche of \$23,075 drawn down in 2018 and a second tranche of \$24,675 drawn down in 2019.
 During 2022, the maturity of the facility was extended to December 2028.

-During 2020, Monagrouli entered into a credit facility with a financial institution for \$26,400, regarding the newbuild vessel Monagrouli had agreed to acquire.
+During 2020, Monagrouli entered into a term loan credit facility with a financial institution for \$26,400, regarding the newbuild vessel Monagrouli had agreed to acquire.
 The credit facility was drawn down in 2020 upon the delivery of the newbuild vessel.

-In September 2021, Safe Bulkers amended one of its credit facilities and agreed to a new structure for a credit facility of \$60,000 secured by the vessels owned by Eniadefhi, Maxdodeka, Gloverfour, Gloverfive and Youngone, comprising a term loan tranche of \$30,000 and a reducing revolving credit facility tranche providing for a drawdown capacity of up to \$30,000.
-The proceeds from the credit facility were used to partially refinance loan facilities with the same financial institution of an outstanding term loan tranche of \$71,139 and a revolving credit facility tranche with a drawdown capacity of \$7,000, secured by six vessels.
-Five of those vessels secured the new credit facility, and the vessel owned by Shikokuexi remained debt free.
-As of December 31, 2023, no amount was outstanding and an amount of \$30,000 was available for drawdown under the reducing revolving credit facility tranche.
-In January 2024, the vessel owned by Youngone was released from the security package and the availability of the revolving credit facility tranche was reduced by \$5,000.
+In September 2021, Safe Bulkers amended one of its credit facilities with a financial institution and agreed to a new structure for a credit facility of \$60,000 secured by the vessels owned by Eniadefhi, Maxdodeka, Gloverfour, Gloverfive and Youngone, comprising a term loan tranche of \$30,000 and a reducing revolving credit facility tranche providing for a drawdown capacity of up to \$30,000.
+In January 2024, the vessel owned by Youngone was released from the security package, and the availability of the revolving credit facility tranche was reduced by \$5,000.
+In December 2024, the outstandings of the term loan tranche were prepaid in full.
+As of December 31, 2024, no amount was outstanding and an amount of \$25,000 was available for drawdown under the reducing revolving credit facility tranche.
+In December 2024, Safe Bulkers entered into a new reducing revolving credit facility with the same financial institution for an amount of up to \$100,000, which will refinance the facility secured by the vessels owned by Eniadefhi, Maxdodeka, Gloverfour and Gloverfive.
+The new facility will be available for drawing in September 2025, has a tenor of six years and will be further secured by the vessels owned by Georgos and Agonistis.

-In December 2021, Safe Bulkers entered into a credit facility of \$100,000 secured by the vessels owned by Youngtwo, Shikokupente, Maxeikostiessera, Maxenteka, Maxpente and Shikokuennia, comprising a term loan tranche of \$50,000 and a reducing revolving credit facility tranche providing for a drawdown capacity of up to \$50,000.
-The proceeds were used to refinance loan facilities in the amount of \$50,000 secured by five of these vessels, and the repurchase of the vessel owned by Youngtwo under a sale and leaseback agreement.
-In July 2023, the vessel owned by Maxiesikositessera was released from the security package, and in September 2023, the vessel owned by Shikokuokto was added to the security package, in both cases without any amendment of either the term loan tranche or the availability of the reducing revolving credit facility tranche.
-As of December 31, 2023, \$13,000 was outstanding and an amount of \$37,000 was available for drawdown under the reducing revolving credit facility tranche.
+In December 2021, Safe Bulkers entered into a credit facility with a financial institution for an amount up to \$100,000 secured by the vessels owned by Youngtwo, Shikokupente, Maxeikositessera, Maxenteka, Maxpente and Shikokuennia, comprising a term loan tranche of \$50,000 and a reducing revolving credit facility tranche providing for a drawdown capacity of up to \$50,000.
+In July 2023, the vessel owned by Maxeikositessera was released from the security package, and in September 2023, the vessel owned by Shikokuokto was added to the security package, in both cases without any amendment of either the term loan tranche or the availability of the reducing revolving credit facility tranche.
+In December 2024, the outstandings of the term loan tranche were prepaid in full.
+As of December 31, 2024, no amount was outstanding and an amount of \$50,000 was available for drawdown under the reducing revolving credit facility tranche.